 the questions for a colleague to review.

-Go to your Edit quiz page and locate the random questions.
+Go to your quiz and choose Edit quiz from the Actions menu cog.

-Click on See questions This takes you to the category holding the question in the question bank (the category name is in brackets on the edit quiz page).
+Click on the See questions link.
+This takes you to the category holding the question in the question bank (the category name is in brackets on the Edit quiz page).

-Add > + from question bank all questions from the category or categories that hold the random questions
+Add all questions from the category or categories that hold the random questions.
+Click the Add link, then + from question bank

-(Tip: If your questions are arranged in subcategories, tick the option to also show subcategories.
+(Tip: If your questions are arranged in subcategories, tick the option to Also show questions from subcategories.
 This will allow you to select all questions at once)

 If you are planning to print your quiz, make sure you put all the questions on one web page (as opposed to one question on every page)

 Preview the quiz.
-Click the cog icon, preview
+Click the Actions menu cog, choose Preview

 Go straight to Finish attempt and then confirm submission (no need to answer questions)